maxim-pre/fitness-tracker/README.md

   - **Git** software ran locally on my PC to keep track of project changes

-  - **GitHub** cload based hosing service allowing me to manage the repository remotely
+  - **GitHub** cloud based hosting service allowing me to manage the repository remotely

 - Developer Tools
   - **Ubuntu** used to interact with project